 This Plan conveys an array of mitigation capabilities that exist within Vermont.
-The capabilities section and its extensive inventory address both the improvements of existing capabilities, as well as new capabilities that have been developed since the 2013 SHMP.
+The capabilities section and the extensive capabilities address both the improvements of existing capabilities as well as new capabilities that have been developed since the 2013 SHMP.
 The most significant improvements or additions to Vermont's mitigation efforts are identified below.
-For information on all capabilities identified through this process, see: State & Local Capabilities.